The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 Option two involved using a building's elevator, which also made in France.

-This was too risky since the elevator only worked when it felt like it, and only between the hours of uh ten and fourteen hundred.
+This was too risky since the elevator only worked when it felt like it and only between the hours of 10 and 1400 and only after much stroking with preventative maintenance technicians.

-No French technicians were around to fix any of this stuff, and we couldn't read the French placards on any of the machinery.
+No French technicians were around to fix any of this stuff and we couldn't read the French placards on any of the machinery.

-Thus, in order to avoid any lower back spinal disc vertebrae compression fractures, at the time we settled on option three.
+Thus, in order to avoid any lower back spinal disc vertebrae compression fractures, at the time we settled on option three, we launched the refrigerator made in France from the catwalk.

-It came crashing down, it hit the sidewalk, exploded wide open.
+It hit the sidewalk, exploded wide open.

 There was also a rather large, smelly dust cloud that lingered for quite some time after impact.

-But it wasn't really clear with all the dust what really happened after impact.
+It attracted some attention, but it wasn't really clear with all the dust what really happened after impact.

-But after a while we didn't pay much attention to any of it, we moved on and we're still moving on.
+But after a while, we didn't pay much attention to any of it.

-Now there's no loud squeal in the control tower radios, the radio transmitters at full electrical power, and the safety of flight for coalition air operations has increased exponentially.
+The radio transmitter is at full electrical power, and the safety of flight for coalition air operations has increased exponentially.

 None of my comments are intended to imply any political leanings one way or the other.

-Mr. Limbaugh, war is ugly.
+Mr. Limbaugh, war is ugly, and it is.

 And some refrigerators are ugly.